marcinwiacek/pl1/project9_gen1/readme.md

 To speed up things:

-1. mmu_chain_memory is sorted during each searching for memory page - last found index is moved into beginning of the chain
+1. mmu_chain_memory - sorted during each searching for memory page (last found index is moved into beginning of the chain, which speed up search in the future)
-2. new allocated page is saved in the beginning of chain
+2. new allocated page - saved in the beginning of chain
-3. CPU is calculating page for instruction fetch only when we (potentially) change page - in other cases we have cache with calculated value and just increase it by two
+3. instruction fetch - CPU is calculating page for instruction fetch only when we (potentially) change page (in other cases we have cache with calculated value and just increase it by two)
+4. shared memory - when we're inside interrupt, normally we should have shared memory info in the calling process chain.
+PL1 doesn't waste time to make any updates for it in the interrupt process, but is operating in the calling process chain

+Planned:

+1. started work on table caching all translations: index - logical page, values - process address & physical page assigned to it in the process
+(searching in this table could be done in parallel to search in mmu_chain_memory and mmu_logical_memory)
+2. increasing width of MMU memories and, if possible, further parallelization

 **Process memory**